mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

 ### Backend services mapping using Route 53 (Private DNS Setup)

+To join your DNS hosting service with AWS and create an SSL certificate using ACM, go [here](/vprofile-project-aws-LiftAndShift/Creating%20an%20SSL%20Certificate%20in%20AWS.md).

 1. Go to *Route 53* > *Create hosted zone*
 2. *Type*, select *Private hosted zone*
 3. VPCs to associate with the hosted zone